 Almshouses are allocated on the basis of need and individual circumstance.
 Although we don’t formally have a waiting list (operating on a ‘first come, first served’ basis), we instead regularly review our list of eligible properties and applicants to tailor our offers of accommodation.
 This is to ensure your needs are met, and that those with the highest need or priority for housing receive an offer first wherever possible.

-We generally give priority to applications from local people and the surrounding areas in the Winchester District, who are over the age of 60 and are in social and financial need.
+We give priority to applications from local people and those living in surrounding areas in the Winchester District.
+Our applicants must be over the age of 60, be of limited financial means and in social or other need.

 Applications will normally only be accepted from people outside Hampshire where a particular need can be established, or there is a proven family connection to the area.
 Read our full admissions guidelines here.

 Residents pay a weekly maintenance contribution towards their accommodation and a heating contribution.
 These are reviewed annually.
 The current charges from May 2021 are: